revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 ### 5. You prefer a longer-established Gantt vendor surface

-RevoGrid Gantt is the newer product.
+RevoGantt is the newer product.
 Its scheduling engine is substantial, but Syncfusion has a broader public documentation history, more packaged enterprise examples, and a larger vendor support organization.
 Teams that value vendor maturity above architectural fit may reasonably remain with Syncfusion.

 ## Architecture: separate control or grid-native planning surface?